nicksonthc/warehouse-3d-viewer/README.md

 1. Click "Load Sample Data" to populate the warehouse with example SKUs
 2. The 3D visualization will display colored cubes representing inventory levels
 3. Use mouse controls to navigate the 3D space
+4. View SKU distribution and 80/20 analysis in the top-left panel

 ### Custom Data Format